 Stressors That Cause Erectile Dysfunction

 Just about any type of stress can cause erectile dysfunction.
-Problems at work, with family and even illness can be stressful enough to interfere with sexual responses.
+Problems at work, relationship conflict, illness, financial burdens, or even fear of aging can be stressful enough to interfere with sexual responses.
 For some men, erectile dysfunction is the cause of their stress.
-If they've had problems with having or keeping an erection before, they may fear that it will happen again, causing stress and then repeat lack of erections.
+If they've had problems with having or keeping an erection before, they may fear it will happen again, causing stress and then repeat lack of erections.

 How to Know if Stress Is the Cause of Your Erectile Dysfunction